ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 Remind in pic mode, Cpu0 use ".cpload" and "ld $2, %got(gI)($gp)" to access global variable.
 It take 5 instructions in Cpu0 and 4 instructions in Mips.
 The cost came from we didn't assume the register $gp is always assigned to address .sdata and fixed there.
+Even we reserve $gp in this function, the $gp register can be changed at other functions.
+In last sub-section, the $gp is assumed to preserve at any function.
 If $gp is fixed during the run time, then ".cpload" can be removed here and have only one instruction cost in global variable access.
 The advantage of ".cpload" removing came from losing one general purpose register $gp which can be allocated for variables.